peteroupc/peteroupc.github.io/morealg.md

 [^53]: Adamczewski, B., Bugeaud, Y., "On the complexity of algebraic numbers I. Expansions in integer bases", _Annals of Mathematics_ 165 (2007).

 [^54]: Richman, F. (2012).
 Algebraic functions, calculus style.
 Communications in Algebra, 40(7), 2671-2683.

+[^55]: Shaddin Dughmi, Jason D. Hartline, Robert Kleinberg, and Rad Niazadeh.
+2017.
+Bernoulli Factories and Black-Box Reductions in Mechanism Design.
+In _Proceedings of 49th Annual ACM SIGACT Symposium on the Theory of Computing_, Montreal, Canada, June 2017 (STOC’17).

 <a id=Appendix></a>
 ## Appendix